Skip to content

 The NOBULL Lifter’s sizing is interesting and you’ll want to size this shoe based on your individual foot anatomy.
 If you have narrow feet, then you should be safe going true to size in this shoe.

-If you have medium/neutral-width feet and like snugger-fitting shoes, then I’d suggest going true to size to up a half-size to play it safe.
-Going up should be a safe bet for this foot anatomy and fit contexts.
+If you have medium/neutral-width feet and like snugger-fitting shoes, I’d suggest going true to size or up a half-size to play it safe.
+Going up should be a safe bet for this foot anatomy and fit context.

 For wide and flat feet, I’d steer clear of this shoe.
-This model is going to run way too snug for thicker and wider feet and I’d suggest exploring models like the TYR L-1 Lifter if you need a little more forefoot width.
+This model will run way too snug for thicker and wider feet and I’d suggest exploring models like the TYR L-1 Lifter if you need a little more forefoot width.

 If you have additional sizing and fit questions about the NOBULL Lifter before investing, drop a comment below and I can help you accordingly.